• Skip to primary navigation

 Thrift store flipping basically means finding items at thrift stores with a potential high-profit margin thus enabling the flipper (or the thrifter) to earn money from it.

-I personally started with buying designer and branded bags from thrift stores and then I moved on to clothes and some household items and also collectibles.
+I personally started by buying designer and branded bags from thrift stores and then I moved on to clothes and some household items and collectibles.

-I usually buy anything that I see from thrift stores as long as there’s a potential high-profit margin.
+I usually buy anything that I see from thrift stores as long as there’s a potentially high profit margin.

 How do you make money from thrift store flipping?